htdebeer/pandocomatic/documentation/why_pandocomatic.md

 I already wrote the program *do-pandoc.rb* as part of a Ruby wrapper around pandoc, [paru](https://heerdebeer.org/Software/markdown/paru/).
 Using *do-pandoc.rb* I can specify the options to pandoc in a metadata block in the source file itself.
-With *do-pandoc.rb* the invocation above is simplified to:
+With *do-pandoc.rb* you simplify the invocation above to:

 ~~~{.bash}
 do-pandoc.rb source.md
 ~~~

-It saves me from typing out the whole pandoc invocation each time I run pandoc on a source file.
-However, I have still to setup the same options to use in each document that I am writing, even though these options do not differ that much from document to document.
+It saves me from typing out the pandoc invocation each time I run pandoc on a source file.
+However, I have still to set up the same options to use in each document that I am writing, even though these options do not differ that much from document to document.

 *Pandocomatic* is a tool to re-use these common configurations by specifying a so-called *pandocomatic template* in a [YAML](https://yaml.org/) configuration